x1vaan/x1vaan/README.md

 ### My name is Sergio Ivan Garcia, i'm a Full Stack Developer who wants to improve and learn more of the Back-end development.
 - I started programming in May 2022 studying in a bootcamp.
-- Currently looking for a job to develop my career and learn something new everyday.
+- Currently looking for a job to grow in my career and learn something new everyday.

 ## Portfolio
 - [Portfolio](https://ivan-garcia.netlify.app/)